Luxury car leasing: Ensure a successful turn-in day

 Your tyres, bumpers and windows are always cheaper to fix yourself before turn-in day, as your lease company can add surcharges to your bill for having to arrange repairs themselves.
 Getting these repairs done in the weeks and months leading up to handover also helps you to spread the cost.

-You should also make sure window buttons, the stereo and other in-car fittings and extras are as good as new (or almost), and replace them if necessary.
+You should also make sure window buttons, the car stereo and other in-car fittings and extras are as good as new (or almost), and replace them if necessary.

 Minor scuffs and stains